 Not all paid market research is done online.
-In fact, there’s plenty still done in a traditional setting, sometimes complete with a one-way mirror where you’re observed while you discuss new products.
+Historically, there’s always been plenty carried out in a more “traditional” setting, sometimes complete with a one-way mirror where you’re observed while you discuss new products.

-These “in person” groups are an interesting option if you live or work in a large city, as this is where most of them take place.
+“In person” groups could become an option again if you live or work in a large city, as this is where most of them take place.
 I used to participate in a few when I lived in London, as it was easy money for doing something like playing with a new mobile phone for an hour on my way home.

 Several of the sites above also offer “in person” focus group opportunities.
 They usually pay $50-150 per hour, and you’re often handed this in cash while you’re there.